CRMPickers logoCRMPickers

 Which CRM has stronger integrations in the CRMPickers dataset?

 Pipedrive has the stronger mapped integration footprint: 96 named integrations across 18 tracked categories versus monday CRM with 29 named integrations across 15 categories.
-That does not mean Pipedrive is always the better platform, but it is the safer choice when app ecosystem breadth is a buying requirement.
+That makes Pipedrive safer when app ecosystem breadth is a buying requirement.

 Why not compare only on per-seat price?